lubuntu-team/manual/source/3/3.2/3.2.6/desktop_notifications.rst

 How to Launch
 -------------
 To launch Desktop Notifications from the menu :menuselection:`Preferences --> LXQt settings --> Desktop Notifications`.
-In LXQt Configuration Center press the Desktop Notification button which looks like a giant !.
+The iocn for Desktop Notifications looks like a ! in a chat bubble.
 You can also launch Desktop Notifications from left clicking on the docked notifications and :menuselection:`Options`.
 To launch the Desktop Notifications from the command line run

 .. code::